Key takeaways

 1. Check your paycheck withholdings at the beginning of each year.

-An incorrect W-4 can result in an unexpected refund at tax time – or an unexpected tax bill.
+An incorrect W-4 can result in an unexpected refund or a surprise tax bill.
+While a large refund feels good, it is essentially an interest-free loan to the government.

 This is a good time to confirm your state income tax withholding information (if applicable) as well.